Fredrik Lassas

 Fredrik Lassas (born 1 October 1996) is a Finnish footballer, who most recently played for HIFK.

 Career

 He is a former youth talent of FC Futura of Porvoo.
 He has played for FC Honka and HJK as a youth player as well.
-His performances have earned him call-ups for youth national teams on regular basis.
-To date, he has represented Finnish youth national team on different levels 46 times in total (as of 5 April 2015) and commonly captains the team.
+His performances have earned him call-ups for youth national teams on a regular basis.
+To date, he has represented the Finnish youth national team on different levels 46 times in total (as of 5 April 2015) and commonly captains the team.
 He made his debut in the highest level of Finnish football, Veikkausliiga, on 26 October 2013, substituting Sakari Mattila.

-On January 7, 2016 FC Köln confirmed on their website, that they had signed Lassas for their reserve team.
+On January 7, 2016, FC Köln confirmed on their website that they had signed Lassas for their reserve team.